fizwit/filesystem-reporting-tools/README.md

 November 2013 - Two new fields have been added to the output.
 Parent Inode and directory level have been added to the output.  parent Inode is output for every file.
-Parent inode for the top level directory is set to zero to identify the top of the tree.
-Directory level counter starts at zero relative to the directoy that is being reported on.
+Parent inode for the top level directory is set to zero which identifies the top of the tree.
+Directory level counter starts at zero relative to the directoy that is being reported on.The top level directory has a depth of -1.

 The output of pwalk is designed to be loaded into a relational database.
 Large file systems are difficult to examine browse or examine by hand.
 A